 I’ve always baked bread, and in the past had perfected several shortcuts, such as kneading the dough in a food processor and even letting it rise in the processor’s bowl, then using the blade to “punch” it down before forming the bread on a floured surface.

 But this new recipe is far easier.
 It takes less than 10 minutes to whip up enough dough for a week’s worth of bread for Robert and me–about five smallish loaves.
 Keep the dough in the fridge, pull off a chunk from time to time, and enjoy fresh bread every day.

 - 3 cups water, cold or lukewarm

 - 1 1/2 tablespoons kosher or sea salt

 - 1 scant tablespoon dry yeast, or one packet (see below for sourdough instructions)

 I’ll explain the ingredients in more detail below, but here’s how the bread works.

 1. Combine all the ingredients in a large bowl.
 Mix well.
+There’s no need to knead.
 The dough should be very sticky almost wet.
 Cover and refrigerate.

 2. When it’s time to bake a new loaf, scoop out a chunk of dough, form it, let it rise 40 minutes, then bake for 30-35 minutes at 450° F. See more detailed instructions about baking below.